gpanther/fastutil-guava-tests/README.md

 # fastutil-guava-tests

+:warning: Use `git clone --recursive` when clonsing this repo since it uses submodule to track the upstream projects (so that it's able to use the latest code with the most bugfixes)! :warning:

 A combination of the [fastutil](http://fastutil.di.unimi.it/) library with [guava-testlib](https://github.com/google/guava/tree/master/guava-testlib) to try to suss out any bugs in the former.